UCLA-VAST/minimap2-acceleration/README.md

 We tested our implementation with the public Caenorhabditis Elegans 40x Sequence Coverage dataset obtained from a PacBio sequencer.
 You may want to first obtain the dataset from [here][24].
 You can use any of the download tools it recommended on the page to obtain the `.fastq` files, and combine them with the `cat` command.
 In the following text, we assume you have the combined genome read file at `~/c_elegans40x.fastq`.

+**Note:** C. Elegans dataset has been removed from the link.
+If you have a backup, you can use it.
+Otherwise, you can use any other dataset you have.
+One option is the [Sunflower dataset][38] from the PacBio website.

 To generate the test data for later benchmarking, you can run:

 ```bash